-5 Mindfulness Myths and Why They Shouldn’t Stop You
+5 Mindfulness Myths and Why They Should Not Stop You

-Here are five common misconceptions about meditation and why they shouldn’t stop you from starting a practice.
+Here are five common misconceptions about mindfulness and why they shouldn’t stop you from starting a practice.

 If you enjoyed this post, you might also like: